Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 Look at the different times in your life when you’ve accepted and rejected change.
 How did you decide one way or the other?

-If you’re looking to change someone, clearly show them the benefits of your proposed behavior or thinking to them personally.
-In addition, help them see that your way is better than all of the other alternatives including their current strategy.
+If you’re looking to change someone, clearly show them the benefits they’ll receive from adopting your proposed behavior.
+In addition, help them see that your way is better than other alternatives including their current strategy.
 To do that effectively, you need to understand what they valued in their old strategy.
-This won’t be easy but if you can get them to accept your strategy as being better, they will gladly sacrifice their way for yours.
+This won’t be easy but if you can get them to accept your strategy as being better, they will gladly change their behavior.

 6. Money is an amplifier.

 Many people, my mother included, view money in a negative way.
-They have a pervasive view that it’s bad to be rich because money corrupts people.
+The pervasive view is that it’s bad to be rich because money corrupts people.
 It’s not hard to see why they would feel that way when the media shows ample examples to support their views.

 Despite all the press, I’ve come to realize that money is not evil.
 It merely acts as an amplifier.
 If you want to do good things, money will allow you to do more good things than you can without money.
 If you want to bad things, money will allow you to do more of that as well.
 To make a significant impact in the world, you need a good amount of money.
 That’s just how the world, at this moment, works.